zapier/zapier-platform-cli/README-source.md

 };
 ```

-To break down what is happening in this snippet, look first at the function definition for `listRecipes`.
+Let's break down what is happening in this snippet!

+First, look first at the function definition for `listRecipes`.
 You see that it handles the API work, making the HTTP request and returning a promise that will eventually yield a result.

 It receives two arguments, a `z` object and a `bundle` object.

-The [Z Object](#z-object) is a collection of utilities needed when working with APIs.
+* The [Z Object](#z-object) is a collection of utilities needed when working with APIs.
 In our snippet, we use `z.request` to make the HTTP call and `z.JSON` to parse the response.
-The [Bundle Object](#bundle-object) contains any data needed to make API calls, like authentication credentials or data for a POST body.
-In our snippet the Bundle is not used, since we don't require any of those to make our GET request.
+* The [Bundle Object](#bundle-object) contains any data needed to make API calls, like authentication credentials or data for a POST body.
+In our snippet the Bundle is not used, since we don't require any of those to make our simple GET request.

 > Note about Z Object: While it is possible to accomplish the same tasks using alternate Node.js libraries, it's preferable to use the `z` object as there are features built into these utilities that augment the Zapier experience.
 For example, logging of HTTP calls and better handling of JSON parsing failures.
 [Read the docs](#z-object) for more info.

-Now that we understand our function, take a brief look at the second part of our snippet; the export.
-Essentially, we export some meta-data plus our `listRecipes` function.
-We'll explain later how Zapier uses this meta-data.
+Second, look at the second part of our snippet; the export.
+Essentially, we export some metadata plus our `listRecipes` function.
+We'll explain later how Zapier uses this metadata.
 For now, know that it satisfies the minimum info required to define a trigger.

 With our trigger defined, we need to incorporate it into our app.
 Return to `index.js` and add two new lines of code: